YuraHrunyk/Jenkins/README.md

 - Manage Jenkins - Manage Nodes - New Node:

 Enter 'Node Name'

 Point 'Permanent Agent'

-Enter '# of executors'(how many jobs can be run at the same time) Choose 'Launch metod' = "Launch slave agents via SSH" - 'Add'
+Enter '# of executors'(how many jobs can be run at the same time)

+Choose 'Launch metod' = "Launch slave agents via SSH" - 'Add'

-How to setup a Jenkins slave with ssh private key:
+- How to setup a Jenkins slave with ssh private key:

-			Slave Machine
+On the Slave-server:

- [Slave] Create Account for Autobuild slave:~$ sudo adduser jenkins
+[Slave] Create Account for Autobuild

+- slave:~$ sudo adduser jenkins

-1) Create private key and public key slave:~$ ssh-keygen -t rsa -C "The access key for the slave Jenkins" (note: Enter passphrase)
+Create private key and public key:

+- slave:~$ ssh-keygen -t rsa -C "The access key for the slave Jenkins"

+(note: Enter passphrase)

 Output:

-private key: id_rsa         # copy to master public key: id_rsa.pub    # copy to slave (.ssh/authorized_keys)
+private key: id_rsa         # copy to master

+public key: id_rsa.pub    # copy to slave (.ssh/authorized_keys)

-2) Setup Authorized key
+Setup Authorized key:

-	slave:~$ cat id_rsa.pub > ~/.ssh/authorized_keys
+- slave:~$ cat id_rsa.pub > ~/.ssh/authorized_keys

-	Jenkins Master Machine
+On Jenkins Master Machine:

-3) Setup the Credential key
+Setup the Credential key:

 [Manage Jenkins] -> [Manage Credential] -> [Add Credentials]:

 Select: SSH Username with private key

-	Info
+Info:

-	# you are on the slave
+you are on the slave:

 (a) copy the private key

-    slave:~$ cd .ssh;cat id_rsa
+- slave:~$ cd .ssh;cat id_rsa

-# you are on the Jenkins master
+you are on the Jenkins master:

 (b) paste to the jenkins master board

  Private key:

  Enter directly: <private key ascii>